 The Insurance Code (s 4) requires the sales process of insurers to be fair, honest and transparent.
 If an insurer cannot provide cover they are required to give reasons and to refer the consumer to the Insurance Council of Australia or the National Insurance Brokers Association of Australia (see “Contacts”).

 It is not unusual for consumers to require insurance at short notice.
 A common example is the purchase of a motor vehicle where the consumer wishes to take delivery of the motor vehicle before any insurance paperwork can be completed.
 In these circumstances insurers will issue a cover note.
 Cover notes are usually issued over the telephone and despite the absence of any paperwork or documentation they represent legally binding insurance policies.
 The IC Act refers to cover notes as “interim contracts of insurance”.

-Before the IC Act, insurers issued cover notes subject to the satisfactory completion by the policyholder of an insurance proposal.
+Before the IC Act, insurers issued a cover note after a policyholder satisfactorily completed an insurance proposal.
 The unsatisfactory completion of a proposal allowed insurers to avoid their cover note obligations.

 Section 38 of the IC Act makes such provisions void.
 This section provides that if before the cover note has expired the policyholder has submitted a proposal, then the insurer shall remain liable under the cover note until either the insurer or some other insurer issues insurance cover (or another cover note), or the cover note is cancelled, or a consumer withdraws their proposal, whichever occurs first.

 It follows that consumers arranging a cover note should make written notes of the cover note details provided by the insurer.
 You may need to rely on these notes in the event that you wish to claim on the cover note before the cover note is confirmed in writing by the insurer.